Current Ministry Location: Maryknoll Sisters Center-Maryknoll, NY

-She earned a B.S. degree in education from Good Counsel College, White Plains, NY, and an M.A. and Certificate in Physical Therapy from New York University.
-During her years in NYU, she worked at Rusk Institute and Sloan Kettering Hospital.
+She earned a B.S. degree in Education from Good Counsel College, White Plains, NY, in 1967 and an M.A. and Certificate in Physical Therapy from New York University in 1970.
+During her years at NYU, she worked at both the Rusk Institute and Sloan Kettering Hospital.

-She did “reverse mission” sharing her African experiences with the U.S. sending church for three years and then returned to Tanzania, teaching physiotherapy techniques to nurses in government hospitals.
+Returning to the States, she did “reverse mission” sharing her African experiences with the U.S. sending church for three years and then returned to Tanzania, teaching physiotherapy techniques to nurses in government hospitals.
 She also worked with a Tanzanian physiotherapist to establish the first School of Physiotherapy in Tanzania.

 In 2004, she was assigned from Tanzania to Namibia. a country that had suffered under apartheid and gained its independence in 1990.
 There she served as chaplain at the A. Bernard May Cancer Center, and for cancer patients in Central State Hospital.
 Cancer patients came from all over Namibia, she recalled, noting that she found it most difficult yet inspiring to hear children with cancer say, “When one is very sick, one of the other children sits with the child to keep that friend company.”

-Sister Dorothea also worked with physically challenged children at the Oponganda Day Care Center in Windhoek, where the patients are from impoverished settlements in the area, and at the Lebenschule School for physically challenged children.
+Sister Dorothea also worked with physically challenged children at the Oponganda Day Care Center in Windhoek, where the patients were from impoverished settlements in the area, and at the Lebenschule School for physically challenged children.